 The Position value determines the order in which fields are presented in both the List and Detail Views.The first thing you may notice is that the fields are not in the same order they appear in your CSV file.
 This happens because EasyTables displays the fields ordered by their Position and then within that by Label.

 You can determine the order they are in the file from their ID number which is created in the same order as the original position in the CSV file.
 ID numbers constantly increment for each field and are unique within your Joomla installation.
 Your first table will have fields with ID's from 1 to N, where N is the number of fields in the file.
 Subsequent tables will have field ID's starting at N+1 and continue to increment.

 Once you have your fields in the right order, you will want to decide which columns you want to appear in the tables list view.
+As the columns may contain sensitive data that you don't want visible none of the columns are set to display in either the list nor detail views, this means that you have to expressly set each column you want to be visible in either the list or detail views.
 More often than not the number of columns in any given table is more than it is practical to display sensibly in a list view, however a detail view, which shows only a single row can easy accomodate many fields/columns of data.
 Clicking on the X's or ticks in the columns shown below you can toggle each of these field options.

 Clicking on the standard Joomla red Cross will toggle it to a green Tick, so any column/field you want to appear in the list view simply click on its red Cross to toggle it to a green Tick in the "List View" column.
 The same applies for columns/fields you want to appear in the detail view.

 How do users get from the list view to a records detail view?
 I hear you ask.
 Simple really, just choose a suitable field or two that appear in the list field and Tick its "Detail Link" column.